Julian-Mostbauer/TrojanLetter/README.md

 ## Security Considerations

-- Always use a strong and unique key for encryption.
-Making up a long catchphrase is a good idea.
-- Do not share details of the encryption through insecure channels.
-This includes the key, starting byte, and encryption algorithm.
 - When hiding in files like images, it's better to place the hidden message deep inside the file.
 This way, the image looks more natural and is less likely to be detected by casual inspection.
 Avoid the first few thousand bytes, as they often contain metadata which can easily corrupt the container file if modified.
 This would make the container file